How to Tell if Odors From Well Water Are Coming from Well or Inside the House

 6 to 8 hours or overnight.

-If the odor or gasses go away but come back in a few weeks, the shock chlorination process is repeated.
+If the odor or gasses disappear but return in a few weeks, the shock chlorination process is repeated.

-There are various ways to introduce chlorine bleach into pipes, but having a filter housing inline can make it easy.
+There are various ways to introduce chlorine bleach into pipes, but having an inline filter housing can make it easy.

-With a spindown filter, you can easily turn off the water to house, unscrew the filter and add chlorine bleach or peroxide.
+With a spindown filter, you can easily turn off the water to the house, unscrew the filter, and add chlorine bleach or peroxide.

-2. Let it sit in pipes for several hours.
+- Let it sit in the pipes for several hours.

 Why Does My Water Smell Like Sewage?